Careers

 In Mississippi, dental assistants must meet a number of state-specific requirements if they seek to operate dental x-ray equipment.
 They must hold a DANB Certified Dental Assistant (CDA) certification or successfully complete a Mississippi Board-approved radiology seminar and exam within 90 days prior to application.
 See danb.org for the full list of requirements.

 Some certifications, especially those for advanced duties or positions, have minimum work experience requirements.
-Hence, it can take a few years until dental assistants qualify for these particular certifications.
-Other credentials solely have educational requirements and may be obtained while enrolled in a dental assisting program or shortly after graduation.
+It can take a few years for dental assistants to qualify for these types of certifications.